Ant Dens - (Book 2)

-I learned to read in Kindergarten, and by the time I was in the second grade I was reading everything I could get my hands on, including Readers Digest and National Geographic magazines.
-My father's extensive library was all open to me, from Shakespeare and the Classics, to hard-boiled mysteries and romance, tales of Tarzan and high sea adventures, Ian Fleming and Agatha Christie, Lovecraft and Poe.
-I wrote my first short-stories in the second grade.
+I learned to read in Kindergarten, and by the time I was in the second grade, I was reading everything I could get my hands on, including Readers Digest and National Geographic magazines.
+My father's extensive library was open to me, from Shakespeare and the Classics, to murder mystery and romance, tales of Tarzan and high sea adventures, Ian Fleming, Agatha Christie's female sleuths, Lovecraft and Poe.
+I wrote my first short stories in the second grade.

-If you have a love of stories, and want to try your hand at writing some, abundant resources exist.
+If you have a love of stories and want to try your hand at writing, abundant resources exist.
 Magazines like Writers Digest and Poets and Writers are a must.
 Join an organization.
 Many local and regional organizations exist.
 Attend writing conferences to meet others who have your same writing interest.
 Take a creative writing class, and get active in a book club or library.

-Don't delay.
-Get started, and keep going.
+Do not delay.
+Get started and keep going.
 Your writing is an insight into your soul.
 Share it with the world.

 I am a lifelong writer, and if you love to read books with a little, or a lot of murder mystery in them- plus feature female sleuths- you are in the right place!

 Find me on Facebook at Mary Coley Author.
 Become a fan, and write to me anytime with questions or thoughts.
 I would love to hear from you.

 Born and raised in Enid, Oklahoma, I spent as much time as possible in my early years playing in my back yard and throughout my neighborhood.
 Many children lived nearby and we rode our bikes to nearby parks or the Taft Elementary playground.
 I wrote my first story in the second grade, and my first 'book,' a spy novel, in the eighth grade while I was a student at Waller Junior High School.